 I knew I would have to focus an entire post about it, and this can only be explained with a timeline of my medical history for the past 2 years.

 I know, I know.
-It’s a lot of dates and information to take in, even for me, and I lived it.
+It’s a lot of dates and information to take in, even for me, and I have lived it.
 I have tried my best to document every appointment with photos – a ton of selfies and office pictures.
 I also keep my plastic hospital wristbands – I could make a strand of garland for my Christmas tree since I visit the doctor enough.

 Beginning in April of 2014, I began to have stomach issues.
 When I say this, I do not mean a tummy ache here and there or heartburn in my chest.
 I was actually shitting blood, to be completely blunt with you, and it terrified me.
 There was no pain, just the initial shock of seeing it.